AlyonaUdod/Test-M.C/README.md

-This test application will help you to convert .csv files to one json file.
+This test application will help you to convert initial .csv files to one json file.

 For starting: